Engee documentation

 Out[0]:

-As we can see, the representation implemented in Engee is indeed more universal, and also more resistant to overflows, since it automatically adds bits to a word depending on the data types used for a particular number.
+As we can see, the representation implemented in Engee is a truly versatile and overflow–resistant tool, as it automatically adds bits to a word depending on the data types used for a particular number.

-Now let's move on to using fixed point numbers in models.
-For this purpose in Engee in the block settings there is a possibility to select the output data type.
-The figure below shows the interface of one of such blocks.
+Now let's move on to using fixed-point numbers in models.
+To do this, Engee provides the option to select the output data type in the block settings.
+The figure below shows the interface of one of these blocks.

-The figure below shows the model we have implemented.
+The figure below shows the model we implemented.

 Let's move on to the launch of this model.